vinloren/rsa_haskell/README.md

 cnvIn i n <br>
 <code>  </code>| i == [] = n<br>
 <code>  </code>| otherwise = (cnvIn (tail(i)) (intgr(ord(head(i))) n))</b><br>
-This function translated into Integer each string supplied (as already shown in genRSA.hs above), since the function is applied inside a list comprehension the resutin list will consist in a list of integers corresponding to the original plain text.
-Now all the list can be ciphered to obtain the ciphes text in a new list.
+This function translates each string supplied (as already shown in genRSA.hs above) into Integer, since the function is applied inside a list comprehension the resuting list will consist in a list of integers corresponding to the original plain text.
+Now all the list can be ciphered to obtain the cipher text in a new list.
 The eventual function:<br>
 <b>let crypt = [powm x ce mo 1 | x <- plain]</b> will do the trick inside a list comprehension.<br>
 Then:<br>
 <b> let recs = [(show x) | x <- crypt] </b> will translate the list of Integers in list of strings<br>